 Hailing from Verona, Italy, with his cherubic facial features, those bucolic, rosy cheeks that belies his 27 years, and that smiley submissiveness, Boselli puts me in mind somewhat of Antinous, the beautiful young male lover of the Roman Emperor Hadrian.
 After Antinous’ early death aged 20 years in 130 AD, a grieving Hadrian made him a deity, and his image was reproduced in countless statues and worshipped in both the Latin West and the Greek East.

 But beneath that angelic face he has that devilish body, which is rather more buff than most depictions of Antinous.
-The boyish face and the smoothly mannish body are slightly reminiscent perhaps of the young Marky Mark in Mr Klein’s underpants, sans the bad-boy rapismo.
-Boselli is a very good boy on the streets -- but, we like to think, a very naughty one between the sheets.
+The boyish face and the smoothly mannish body are slightly reminiscent of the young Marky Mark in Mr Klein’s underpants, sans the bad boy rapismo.
+Boselli is a very good boy on the streets – but we like to think, a very naughty one between the sheets.
 The bona from Verona.

 As a reminder that we’re talking about second generation male tartiness here, Boselli was just four years old when Wahlberg was grabbing himself on the side of buses.

-Boselli is not a maths teacher any more, but rather a full-time fitness model.
+Boselli is not a maths teacher anymore, but a full-time fitness model.
 And like any pro sporno he has his own YouTube channel, where we can dissect his beautiful body.
-Either to try and copy it, or perhaps to somehow penetrate its secrets.
+Either to try and copy it, or to somehow penetrate its secrets.

 Stumbled.
 Hmmm.
 I suppose you could ‘stumble’ while hyperventilating and rushing to Google someone’s name + ‘NAKED’.